esarthou/node-memcached/README.md

         git clone https://github.com/esarthou/node-memcached

-2 - On your terminal aplication, navigate to the repository forlder and run
+2 - On your terminal aplication, navigate to the repository folder and run

         npm install